790gradml/gradML/index.md

 ---
 layout: page
 title: About
-nav_order: 1
+nav_order: 0
 ---

 # The site is under construction for launch in the fall 2023 semester

 # Course overview

-- Graduate level; offered in the Fall only
+- Graduate level; offered regularly in the fall
 - 12 units (3-0-9)
 - Prerequisites:
   - Linear algebra (at the level of 18.06)